-My first job in the United States was marketing for a Health Club.
-After generating multiple leads in high foot traffic cations, I would cold-call interested potential members…I learned I was pretty good at this and I ACTUALLY LIKED IT!!
+My first job in the United States was marketing for a health club.
+After generating multiple leads in high traffic areas, I would cold-call potential members . . .
+I learned I was pretty good at it and I ACTUALLY LIKED IT!
 Consequently, I was successful at generating many sales.
 I soon moved on to work for a direct mail marketing firm, J.M.
-Perrone Company, in Hingham, MA where I introduced a software product, Telemagic, to senior management; they adopted it for their business.
-While my coworkers laughed and told me learning the system was a huge time waster, I soon convinced them that the software, along with the computer, was like owning a “Thousand Dollar Rolodex”.
+Perrone Company, in Massachusetts.
+I later introduced a software product, Telemagic, to senior management and they later adopted it for their business.
+While my coworkers laughed and told me learning the system was a huge waste of time, I soon convinced them that the software was like owning a “Thousand Dollar Rolodex”.

 In 2002, I opened Listlaunchers, Boston’s premier list brokerage company assisting the printing industry, direct mail firms and telemarketing companies.
-From this I learned a dynamic new way of printing content: Digitizing Offset Printing Jobs which brought in much higher profits.
+From this, I learned a dynamic new way of printing content; digitizing offset printing jobs which brought in much higher profits.
 The jobs that were selling for $7,500 were now selling for upwards of $12,000.
 Our sales tripled in three years.

+Want to see if your business can benefit from the same formula?
 Click here to schedule a FREE 20 minute consultation.